 The Mornington Peninsula is a golfer’s paradise, and several of the region’s courses are up there with the best in the country.
 A round of golf is a great way to build up an appetite before popping off to one of the nearby wineries for lunch.

 Surfers flock to the Mornington Peninsula, as the swell from Flinders to Quarantine can often be better than what’s on offer along the Great Ocean Road’s Surf Coast.
 If you’re keen to tap into your inner grommet, give Point Leo Beach a go.
 It has a good beginner’s wave off a beach break and is manned by the local surf club on weekends.
 Surf’s up!

 8. Catch a lift up to Arthurs Seat

 Arthurs Seat offers incredible views of the Peninsula, and the Arthurs Seat Eagle gondola will take you from the base at Dromana all the way up to the peak.
 Get 360 degree bird’s-eye views of the coast and countryside.

 Jam-packed with history, you’ll find Cape Schanck Lighthouse on the southernmost point of the Peninsula.
 The lighthouse was constructed in 1859.
 Check out the museum and take a guided tour.
 If you have the time, there are some excellent hiking trails along the dramatic coastline.

-Markets are hugely popular on the Mornington Peninsula and they’re a great way to mix with the locals.
-From Balnarring and Boneo to Rosebud and Rye, there are regular street and farmers’ markets.
-Browse at your leisure, pick up the freshest local produce, and perhaps find that special handcrafted something for that special someone.
+Markets are hugely popular on the Mornington Peninsula and they’re a great way to mix and mingle with the locals.
+Two of my favourites are the Emu Plains Market at Balnarring and the Boneo Community Market, but there are plenty of others (just search online).
+Pick up the freshest local produce and perhaps find that special handcrafted something for that special someone.

-Do you have any suggestions to add to our list of ten top things to do on the Mornington Peninsula?
+Do you have any suggestions to add to our list of the best things to do on the Mornington Peninsula?
 We would love to hear from you.
 Please leave a comment below.